- The purpose of this notice.

 The recruitment team will not have access to this data and it will not form any part of the selection process.

-Carrying out checks of references, qualifications, right to work and criminal records will involve us sharing your personal data with 3rd parties.
+Carrying out checks of references, qualifications, right to work and criminal records will involve us sharing your personal data with third parties.

-We will not transfer your data outside of the UK during the interview process.
+We will not transfer your job application data outside of the UK other than where set out above.

 If you are unsuccessful at interview, we would like to store your application for a period of 6 months in case a similar vacancy arises.
 We will ask for your consent on the application form to do this.